marasw/weather-app/README.md

 - **Current Weather Display:** Shows the current weather, temperature, and weather condition icon.
 - **5-Day Forecast:** Displays a 5-day weather forecast with minimum and maximum temperatures and weather conditions.
 - **Browser Locale Integration:** Automatically adapts the temperature units (Celsius/Fahrenheit) based on the user's locale.
-- **Geolocation Support (Optional):** Detects user's location and shows the weather forecast for their current location.
+- **Geolocation Support:** Detects user's location and shows the weather forecast for their current location.
 - **Responsive Design:** Fully responsive design, optimized for both desktop and mobile devices.

 ## Technologies Used